-This is the real rate of interest payable over a year once fees, charges and admin costs are factored in.
+When it comes to financial terminology, you must know, then this is an important one.
+The real rate of interest is payable over a year once fees, charges, and admin costs are factored in.
 It allows you, the consumer to compare deals more easily.
 Look out for them on at the bottom of bank adverts on TV.

 This form of loan allows you to purchase investments either for personal or business.
 Whether it’s a car, aircraft, boat or new company equipment (eg. Computers/Fleet of Vans, Machinery) to help push your business to the next level.